 This set has 6 color squares.
 By default these color squares are empty.
 If you start image processing with default settings, there will be no changes.

-Click on an empty square, the pointer will be transformed into an eyedropper, and pick a color from the image with a left-click.
+Click within an empty square, the pointer will be transformed into an eyedropper, and pick a color from the image with a left-click.
 This square will display the chosen color.

-To change the color of the square, left-click on it and choose another color from your image.
+To change the color of the square, left-click it and choose a color from your image.

 The Threshold parameter defines colors that will be used for processing.
 At minimum value of the parameter only the colors from the color set are involved into the process.
 If you increase the value of the parameter the colors similar to the colors of the set will change, too.
 The higher the value of the parameter, the more colors will be changed.